-Nuts and bolts shall be tightened to the Final Torque values given in the tables below.
 Nuts and bolts shall be tightened to the Final Torque values given in the table below, unless otherwise specified.
 In general, shear torques are used throughout the aircraft so as to limit clamping loads that could damage composite materials.
 Torque shall be applied to the nut, with the bolt head held motionless if possible.
 The torque required to run the nut down to a seated condition (run-on or friction drag torque) shall be added to the base torque for the application and the Final Torque shall be the final requirement.